‘WHAT MAKES A GOOD PRIME MINISTER FOR NEW ZEALAND?’

 Submit essay by Friday, 18 December 2015

 Results will be announced on Friday, 26 February 2016

-The McGuinness Institute is looking for young people aged between 18 and 25 to participate in our essay competition, which explores the question ‘What makes a good prime minister of New Zealand?’
-This is an exciting opportunity for a young New Zealander to have their work published in our upcoming book, Nation Voices.
+Five more days to submit an essay for the Institute’s Nation Voices essay competition, which explores the question ‘What makes a good prime minister for New Zealand?’
+This is an opportunity for a young New Zealander to have their work published in our upcoming book, Nation Voices.

 Essays should focus on the character, personality and skills that make a New Zealand Prime Minister ‘good’.
 These essays are not intended to include a discussion on political parties.
 Character is about values.
 Smart practice is about working on natural skills over time in areas such as sports, music, academia and the arts.
 Personality is what you wake up with, while character is what you need to work on all day, every day.

 - The deadline for entries is Friday, 18 December 2015.

 - The results will be announced on Friday, 26 February 2016.

 Essay competition guidelines